 Step F-Technology & Documentation

-- Standardization of documentation and Version Control for visibility audit trail.
+- Standardization of documentation and version control for audit trail visibility.

 Step G-Monitoring, Evaluation & Continuous Improvement